k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 **Task Groups** — Tasks are organized into logical groups by domain, team, or use case, with collapsible group navigation that makes it fast to find the right task without sifting through a flat list.

+**TDM Agent - AI-Assisted Task Search**

+The **TDM Agent** is available in the **TDM App**.
+It makes it easier to find and prepare TDM tasks using natural language.
+Instead of browsing or filtering through the task list and then manually provision them, testers can simply describe what they want to do.
+The TDM Agent identifies the most appropriate task, opens it, and **pre-fills its editable execution attributes based on the user's request**.
+When needed and allowed, it also adds new attributes.
+The tester can then review the suggested values, make any necessary changes, and execute the task.

+Click [here](14_tdm_agent.md) for more information about the TDM agent.

+**Role-Based Permission Control**
+Only authorized users and Fabric roles can create or execute specific tasks.
+Every team sees only what's relevant to them.

 **Execution Dashboard** — A unified operations center gives each user a complete view of their task activity — history, in-progress runs, and scheduled executions — with the **ability to rerun any previous execution directly from the UI**.

 ### How Simplified Tasks Work